bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. tip:: Find more about SJ-Platform architecture at :ref:`Architecture`.

 There are required configurations and engines for launching a module.
-Find more information about that in the `Configuration`_ and the `Custom Files`_ sections of this document.
+Find more information about that in the `Configuration`_ and the :ref:`Custom_Files` sections of this document.

-Once everything is ready you can move to the Stream Juggler Platform.
+Once everything is ready, you can move to the Stream Juggler Platform.

 The SJ-Platform allows to upload your custom module for data stream processing with prerequisite engines and configuration settings.